Pack-An-Umbrella/weather-app-frontend/doc/adr/0004-set-up-github-organisation.md

 ## Context

-Create an organisation in order for us to collaborate remotely and share code
+Create an organisation in order for us to collaborate remotely and share code.

 ## Decision

-Team members are granted full admin permissions to project repos
+Team members are granted full admin permissions to project repos.

 ## Consequences